List of Farm to Market Roads in Texas (3200–3299): RM 3236 (1971–1972)

 RM 3236 was designated on November 5, 1971, from RM 690 near Buchanan Dam to a point 2.5 mi northeast.
 On August 29, 1972, RM 3236 was cancelled and transferred to RM 690.

 RM 3237

 RM 3238

-Ranch to Market Road 3238 (RM 3238) is a 6.847 mi roadway located in Travis County.
+Ranch to Market Road 3238 (RM 3238) is a 6.847 mi roadway in Travis County.
 It is known locally as Hamilton Pool Road.
 Hamilton Pool Road straddles Hamilton Creek, near the Hays County line.
-State maintenance and the RM 3238 designation begin at a point approximately 0.2 mi west of the intersection with RM 12 north of Fitzhugh.
-The route travels east and northeast before ending at a junction with SH 71 in Bee Cave.
+State maintenance and the RM 3238 designation begin at a point immediately east of Peerman Road and approximately 0.2 mi west of the intersection with Ranch to Market Road 12 (north of the unincorporated community of Fitzhugh.
+The route travels east and northeast before ending at a junction with Texas State Highway 71 in Bee Cave.